89luca89/distrobox/README.md

 		-v:			show more verbosity

 If the image is not present you'll be prompted to `podman pull` it.

+### Enter the distrobox

+	distrobox-enter --name fedora-35 -- bash -l

+	Arguments:
+		--name/-n:		name for the distrobox			default: fedora-35
+		--:			end arguments execute the rest as command to execute at login		default: bash -l --help/-h:		show this message
+		-v:			show more verbosity

+This is used to enter the distrobox itself, personally I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.

+## Inside the distrobox

 ### Init the distrobox